top of page

 Instructions

-3. Heat a lightly buttered skillet or griddle over medium heat.
+2. Heat the Skillet: Warm a lightly buttered skillet or griddle over medium heat.
+Avoid high heat, as the natural sugars in the corn can brown quickly.

-4. Pour about ⅓ cup of batter per pancake onto the skillet.
+3. Cook the Cachapas: Pour about ⅓ cup (80 ml) of batter per pancake onto the skillet.
+Spread gently into a round about 4–5 inches (10–12 cm) wide.

 Storage & Tips